Water bottle

 A water bottle is a container that is used to hold liquids, mainly water, for the purpose of transporting a drink while travelling or while otherwise away from a supply of potable water.

-Water bottles are usually made of plastic, glass, metal, or some combination of those substances.
+Water bottles are usually made of plastic, glass, or metal.
 In the past, water bottles were sometimes made of wood, bark, or animal skins such as leather, hide and sheepskin.

 Water bottles can be either disposable or reusable.
 Disposable water bottles are often sold filled with potable water, while reusable bottles are often sold empty.
-Reusable water bottles help cut down on consumer plastic waste and carbon emissions..
+Reusable water bottles help cut down on consumer plastic waste and carbon emissions.
+A reusable water bottle designed for outdoor activities is also called a canteen.

 Types

 Single-use plastic

 Sales of single-use, pre-filled plastic water bottles have increased almost every year for more than a decade.
 In 2011, greater than US$11 billion was spent on bottled water products in the United States alone.
 The International Bottled Water Association (IBWA) states that people are increasingly relying on water bottles for convenience and portability.

 In some countries with low-quality tap water, citizens also use bottled water (including in family-size containers kept in the home) for health reasons.
 For example, as of 2010, Mexico had an average 8 percent increase per year in bottled water purchases and consumed approximately 13 percent of the world's total of bottled water.
 Mexican citizens drink more bottled water than people of any other country, at an average of 61.8 gallons per person each year – more than twice the rate of US per capita consumption.
 The increase in the use of single-use personal plastic water bottles has contributed markedly to the country's litter problem, though the increase in the popularity of bottled water has come with a decrease in the growth rate of consumption of soft drinks (which pose health risks in excessive quantities, as well as the same littering problem).